Gold Star plates

 - Biological or adopted child, or

-2. Costs and plate options
+2. Plate options

 You have 2 options.
 If you want your Gold Star plates:

-3. Submit your certified letter, application and payment
+3. Submit your proof and application

-4. Update your Good To Go! account
+4. Update your Good To Go! account, if needed

-5. Renew your plates yearly
+5. Renew your plates, if applicable